Cognigy/Documentation/docs/en/docs/insights/release-notes/pre-4.30.md

 ## Bugfixes

 - Fixed a bug where Odata would double stringify already stringified content and produce wrong JSON
-- Fixed a bug where the top part of the filters sidebar was blocked after the Notification disappear
+- Fixed a bug where the top part of the filters sidebar was blocked after the Notification disappeared

 ## 4.28.0